pantheon-systems/documentation/source/content/guides/decoupled/wp-backend-starters/04-configure-existing.md

 ### Enable Edge Caching

-For sites running on Pantheon, a small amount of configuration can be updated in order to enable edge caching and purging across the entire decoupled stack.
+You can update your configuration to enable edge caching and purging across the entire decoupled stack.

-Configuration recommendations can be found within the [Caching Considerations](guides/decoupled/wp-backend-starters/cache#enable-edge-caching).
+Refer to the [Caching Considerations](guides/decoupled/wp-backend-starters/cache#enable-edge-caching) section for more information.